AdamBoley/Fleet-Command/README.md

 Commit #34 added the boarding mechanic, which allows players to board enemy ships after a battle has been won and add them to their fleet.
 Testing this mechanic with the first mission revealed that, whilst the player_ships dictionary updates properly, the player_firepower variable does not, since the value of player_firepower is calculated when the program runs for the first time, and is not updated.
 Further testing revealed that the value of player_firepower stays constant even when the player loses ships as a result of the fight_engagement / update_player loop.
 Commit #35 fixed this problem by using a new function called calculate_player_firepower to calculate the value of player_firepower dynamically.
 This function is called in the player_fleet_status function and at the start of the fight_engagement function.

 Commit #39 broke the code due to insufficient testing.
-I removed the globl total_crew and excess_crew dictionaries without modifying the code in the calculate_total_crew and calculate_excess_crew functions.
+I removed the global total_crew and excess_crew dictionaries without modifying the code in the calculate_total_crew and calculate_excess_crew functions.
 Commit #40 fixed this by adding those dictionaries back in, as well as adding the consideration of crew to the boarding mechanic.

 During some routine testing related to commit #44, I noted that when the battle in mission two was fought, it was possible for the enemy group to possess a negative number of enemy ships.
 I suspect that this is related to the player_experience modifier that increases the damage done by the player's ships in the update_enemy function.
 Commit #44 was dedicated to overhauling the boarding_operation function, so this bug was merely documented for later fixing.
 Commit #45 fixed this bug by appropriating the code used in the update_player function to solve a similar bug whereby the player could end up with a negative number of ships.
 This solution checks to see if the number of enemy ships of a specific class is less than 0, and if so, sets the number to 0.